Make An Appointment

 9. Lifestyle modifications

-For those experiencing severe or chronic pain, surgery is considered as the last option.
+For those experiencing severe or chronic musculoskeletal pain, surgery is considered the last option.
 Different surgical procedures used to address musculoskeletal pain include:

 1. Laminectomy